nicoleeel/w205-snl/README.md

 3) Copy the id_rsa.pub contents - open in text editor (vi) and copy

-Go to the github repo, click settings, SSH and GPG keys, and add new key
+Go to the github repo, click settings (under your icon at the very top right), SSH and GPG keys, and add new key

 Copy the id_rsa.pub contents into the "Key" field.

+To quit text editor without saving, hit your *Esc* button and then type `:quit!`

 4) Now go to the folder you want to clone the github repo into Configure your username and email

 ```
 git config --global user.name "First, Last"